rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Agent

-The SGX Agent connection string connects directly to the SGX Agent on a given host.
-The SGX Host Verification Service will use a service account with the needed SGX Agent permissions to connect to the SGX Agent.
+The SGX Agent communicates with SGX Caching Service (SCS) and SGX Host Verification Service (SHVS) directly.
 Authentication has been centralized with the new Authentication and Authorization Service.

 # SGX Features Provisioning

 ## Host Registration

-Host Registration creates a host record with connectivity details and other host information in the SGX host Verification Service database.
-This host record will be used by the SGX Host Verification Service to retrieve SGX information and platform values from the SGX Agent.
+Host Registration creates a host record with host information in the SGX Host Verification Service database when SGX Agent update SGX enablement information for the first time.

-### SGX Agent

-#### Host Registration with SGX Agent

-The SGX Agent registers the host with an SGX Host Verification Service at the time of installation.

-### Retrieving Current Host State Information

-Admin can get the host state information by calling this rest API.
-GET https://\<hostname\>:13000/sgx-hvs/v2/host-status

 # Intel Security Libraries Configuration Settings